Herniated and Bulging Disc Treatment Successful with No Drugs & No Surgery

 Earlier studies have suggested that acute patients had faster recovery than chronic long-term disc herniation.
 Significant improvement was reported in 80% of acute lumbar disc herniation study participants after two weeks of chiropractic treatment, and 35% of chronic disc herniation study participants.
 After three months of treatment, 94.5% of both chronic and acute study participants showed significant improvements.
 Dr. Winchell's patients report experiencing relief even much quicker.

-Other studies have shown that chiropractic disc treatment can also help patients suffering from recurrent lumbar disc herniation, also called failed back surgery syndrome.
+Other studies have shown that chiropractic disc treatment can also help patients suffering from recurrent lumbar disc herniation.
 Cumulatively, research suggests that patients can benefit from chiropractic treatment for lumbar disc herniation, regardless whether their herniated disc is acute, chronic, or recurrent, including post-surgical.

 These studies showed no adverse effects with chiropractic treatment for lumbar disc herniation.